fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/P3 Decorator Re-spec.md

 **From Original Spec: writes only those objects that satisfy a certain condition (unary predicate), received as a constructor parameter.**

 This part can be the most confusing especially if the term predicate is new to you.
 I can promise you it's not though!
-Go see [[Mind Palace/TimSeverance/docs/Academic/CS-2300/Week 2|Day 2]] of my Week 2 Slide for CS-2300 to refresh on predicates.
 Unary predicates simply take a single argument, perform some boolean logic on it, and return true or false.
 These methods can be passed as arguments in languages where functions are first class citizens.

 Filter output will take a predicate function reference in its constructor and save it to a member.
 That function can then be used in your write and writestring methods to determine if you should invoke object_to_decorate.write/writestring